lmullen/jsr/_source/issues/vol15/rohrer.markdown

 [^37]: Ibid., 58–59.

-[^38]: See Boles, ed., Masters and Slaves in the House of the Lord;
+[^38]: See Boles, ed., *Masters and Slaves in the House of the Lord*;
-    Christine Leigh Heyrman, Southern Cross: The Beginnings of the Bible Belt (Chapel Hill: University of North Carolina Press, 1997);
+    Christine Leigh Heyrman, *Southern Cross: The Beginnings of the Bible Belt* (Chapel Hill: University of North Carolina Press, 1997);
-    Johnson and Jersild, eds., "Ain't Gonna Lay My "'Ligion Down"; and Raboteau, Slave Religion.
+    Johnson and Jersild, eds., *"Ain't Gonna Lay My "'Ligion Down"*; and Raboteau, *Slave Religion*.

-[^39]: Brown, Narrative of the Life of William W. Brown, 83.
+[^39]: Brown, *Narrative of the Life of William W. Brown*, 83.

 [^40]: An important frustration related to the plantation mistress
     sources was the fact that mistresses, in both their pre- and